QMS Document Management: Connecting Documents, Training, and Quality Events

 No Audit Trail That Connects Documents to Quality Events

-Purpose-built electronic document management systems like Cognidox address some of the gaps that SharePoint leaves open.
-Cognidox provides structured approval workflows, version control, and access management that are more suitable for regulated environments than a generic collaboration platform.
-It holds positions in the document control software search cluster, which reflects genuine demand for its core capabilities.
+Purpose-built electronic document management systems address some of the gaps that SharePoint leaves open.
+Platforms in this category provide structured approval workflows, version control, and access management that are more suitable for regulated environments than a generic collaboration tool.
+They hold meaningful positions in the document control software search cluster, which reflects genuine demand for their core capabilities.

 The limitation of a standalone EDMS is that document management is not a self-contained quality function.
 It is the connective tissue of the quality system — the layer through which SOPs govern nonconformance investigations, change controls govern document revisions, and CAPAs govern procedural corrections.
 An EDMS that manages documents well but does not connect those documents to CAPA records, deviation records, change control records, and training records delivers document management without quality system integration.